 Use Varieties That Do Well In Cold Climates

-Cold climate plants will excel when grown in the subarctic.
+Cold climate crops will excel when grown in the subarctic.
 The tendency towards cool summers in the subarctic offer a huge advantage for those colder climate plants.

 Warm climate crops, like tomatoes, cucumbers and peppers, are a lot more finicky.

-These often need extended periods of warmer temperatures over the evening to allow flowering, which is the basis of fruit creation.
-The comparatively low subarctic night temperatures can often prevent flowering for these plants.
+These often need extended periods of warmer temperatures overnight to allow flowering, which is the basis of fruit creation.
+Different seed and plant genetics may respond differently when exposed to cooler conditions.

 When growing these types of plants, using varieties that are known to fruit and flower with lower temperatures is very important.